wallarm/ingress-chart/wallarm-ingress/README.md

 $ helm repo update
 $ helm install wallarm/wallarm-ingress
 ```
-wallarm-ingress aims to be a drop-in replacement of nginx-ingress, so we use the same ingress class `nginx`.
+wallarm-ingress is designed to be a drop-in replacement of nginx-ingress, so we use the same ingress class `nginx`.
-If you want to install wallarm-ingress as the additional Ingress Controller, you should change ingress class f.e.
+If you want to install wallarm-ingress as the additional Ingress Controller, you should change ingress class i.e.

 ```console
 $ helm install wallarm/wallarm-ingress --set controller.ingressClass=wallarm